Krishnamohan-Yerrabilli/Articles/cl2x4aazs06sgu5nv1o5e5xyz.md

 Thank you for reading my blog.
 Feel free to connect on <a target = "_blank" href= "https://www.linkedin.com/in/krishnamohanyerrabilli"> LinkedIn </a> or <a target = "_blank" href= "https://www.twitter.com/K_Mohan_">Twitter</a>.

-Resources: https://youtu.be/KVBON1lA9N8 Thankyou Kunal Kushwaha 😊
+Resources: https://youtu.be/KVBON1lA9N8 Thank you Kunal Kushwaha 😊